 A great alternative — especially when traveling abroad, where documentation is difficult to replace — is a neck wallet like the one offered by Lewis N. Clark.
 Designed to be tucked beneath your clothing and carried on your person during your trip, neck wallets are hard to access and are typically made of a ripstop fabric to prevent theft by pulling and slashing.

 Your choice of wallet should depend on how you like to travel and the risk involved, but know that there are great tools for the job.

 2. Electronics Organizer

-Whether you’ve got a camera, an e-reader, or an electronic tablet, having an electronics organizer on hand gives you space to store your favorite gadgets.
+Whether you’ve got a camera, a laptop, or an electronic tablet, having an electronics organizer on hand gives you space to store your cords, chargers, and plugs.
 The best organizers are zippable (so that nothing falls out!) and offer spacious and scratch-resistant storage.
 You’ll want to find one that offers space for essential items, like power adapters and memory cards, too.

 For most travelers, the AmazonBasics Universal Travel Case is more than enough to get the job done, but if you’re headed out on a long journey where you’re forced to brave the elements, you might want to find something with additional weatherproofing.